Table of Contents

 Recently I had to write a bash script to truncate all tables on a test database server.
-Using pgadmin is a real pain since I have at lot of tables and databases.
+Using PgAdmin is a real pain since I have a lot of tables and databases.
 In addition, I need to do this quite frequently.

 Then I found a docker image that contains only the psql client (here)!
 You can run almost any commands in psql using this image.
 Here is an example: